Palos Heights Dethatching Lawn Services

 Palos Heights’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
-Palos Heights enforces these regulations through its municipal waste reduction programs, requiring residents to use biodegradable paper bags or rigid containers for curbside collection.
-On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-No plastic bags are allowed, and some neighborhoods may require resident permits or stickers for drop-off site use.
-For composting best practices and local guidelines, contact:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits the disposal of organic yard waste—including dethatched material—in household trash.
+Palos Heights enforces these regulations through its municipal waste reduction program, which requires residents to use biodegradable paper bags or rigid containers for yard waste.
+On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and follows best practices: dethatched material should be mixed with brown materials like leaves, kept moist but not saturated, and turned regularly to promote aeration.
+The city’s yard waste collection program operates seasonally, and residents should consult the Department of Public Works for current guidelines.
+For composting education and additional resources, contact:

 Palos Heights Department of Public Works